sayzlim/revenue.js/README.md

 </script>
 ```

-**display**
-The framework will insert inline style according to the value set here.
-By default, the framework will set the target class to `display: block`.
-You can change it to `grid` or `flex` according to the layout you want to create.

 **fallback**
 You can insert HTML element to display as the fallback when there is no ads returned from the API.
 You can use backtick to wrap escape the quote automatically.